ggmichael/craterstats/README.md

 There are various ways to install Python.
 If you are installing it specifically to run Craterstats, the following is suggested:

 1. Install Python 3.8 or higher from  [python.org](https://www.python.org/downloads/).
-1. Download [Craterstats](https://github.com/ggmichael/craterstats/archive/main.zip) and unzip the files where you choose.
-1. Open a command prompt/terminal window and `cd` to the newly-created `craterstats-main/`
-1. Enter these commands to establish a Python *virtual environment:*
+1. Open a command prompt/terminal window and enter these commands to establish a Python *virtual environment:*

 Windows: